OWASP/owasp-mastg/tools/RECENT_CHANGES.md

 - Added gplaycli (Android)
 - Extended section on how to retrieve UDI (iOS)
 - Added new companies in the Users.md list with companies applying the MSTG/MASVS
-- Updated code samples to Swift 5
+- Updated partially code samples to Swift 5
 - Adding Process Exploration (Android and iOS)
 - Updated best practices for passwords, added "Have I Been Pwned"
 - Updated SSL Pinning fallback methods